CryptoRekt/electrum-xvg-tor/README.md

 sudo nano /etc/shadowsocks.json

-## Put the following text into the file.
+## Put the following text into the file:

 	{
 	"server":"your_server_ip",